apache/kibble-1/kibble/scanners/README.md

 ## Setup instructions:

- - Edit conf/config.yaml to match your Kibble service
+ - Edit kibble.ini to match your Kibble service

 ## How to run: